frame-lang/frame-docs/intermediate_frame/states.rst

         |getMeaning| : number  ^(21*2)
         |getWeather| : string ^(weatherReport())

-Event handlers that return values must be declared identidally to the interface methods that they correspond to:
+Event handlers that return values must be declared identically to the interface methods that they correspond to.

 .. code-block::
     :caption: Event Handler Return Demo